soler2000/RevCam/README.md

 height above the ground (default 1.5&nbsp;m) and the angle away from vertical (default 40°).
-RevCam stores these values in `config.json`, displays a diagram of the installation, and uses basic trigonometry to calculate the projected ground distance (the point where the sensor's line meets the road) as `height × tan(angle)`.
-The projected distance is shown alongside live readings and is available through the `/api/distance` and `/api/distance/geometry` endpoints.
+RevCam stores these values in `config.json`, displays a diagram of the installation, and uses basic trigonometry to calculate the projected ground distance (the point where the sensor's line meets the road).
+When live distance data is available the horizontal component of the reading is used, `distance × sin(angle)`, and the stored mounting geometry provides the fallback `height × tan(angle)` shown on the geometry card.
+The projected distance is reported alongside live readings and is available through the `/api/distance` and `/api/distance/geometry` endpoints.
 A Google-style toggle on the card lets you choose whether the dashboard, overlap overlay, and development logs report the raw sensor measurement or the projected ground distance.
 The preference is persisted in `config.json` so the chosen mode survives reboots.

 ### Development machine installation